 Despite the available evidence, many people swear that CBD oil is the secret to better sleep, so more research is needed before the effects of CBD on sleep can be definitively stated.

 Can Cannabis Improve Your Sleep?

 In conclusion, cannabis seems to consistently help people fall asleep faster.
 Cannabis seems to have varying effects on sleep architecture, and it may act as a zeitgeber, helping one maintain a regular circadian rhythm.
-In situations where sleep is disturbed due to anxiety or pain, cannabis could alleviate these symptoms and improve sleep.
+In situations where sleep is disturbed due to daily stress or minor aches and pains from daily life, cannabis could alleviate these symptoms and improve sleep.
 But consistent, long term use seems to be associated with sleep disturbances.

 Jointly can help you dial in how you consume cannabis and CBD so that you can sleep better, naturally.

 Use Jointly to Sleep Better with Cannabis and CBD